nhselect/step1-training/content/user-guide/centremanager/06-delegate-profiles/managing-delegate-courses-and-centre-reporting/index.md

 ---
 #### Managing delegate courses

-This functionality is not relevant for the Step 1 proficiencies, so will show as ‘Not currently registered for any courses’ for all delegates.
+This functionality is not relevant for the Steps proficiencies, so will show as ‘Not currently registered for any courses’ for all delegates.

 #### Centre reporting